Kotori815/Nakiri-Fortune/README.md

 A web application that randomly generates a fortune-telling image wih a theme based on [Nakiri Ayame][https://www.youtube.com/channel/UC7fk0CB07ly8oSl0aqKkqFg] the Vtuber (she is really cute).

 - Finished:
-    - Webpage
+    - Webpage design
+    - API
+    - Back-end structure
 - Working on:
+    - Web script to show image
-    - Image module
+    - Image module (dependent on design)
-    - Back-end structure
 - To do:
-    - API
+    - create a sh file for flask run
     - Art resource collection
     - Fortune-card design